markom-x/Heart-Dataset-Analysis/README.md

 ## Video Demo:  <URL https://youtu.be/mDDJyOlFdZk>

-### This presentation was made for training purposes.
-I'm using the most common libraries in data analysis (like pandas, numpy, matplotlib and scipy) to enhance different skills, this was created as a final project to the CS50P-Harvard online course
+### This presentation was created for training purposes.
+It uses popular data analysis libraries such as Pandas, NumPy, Matplotlib, and SciPy to build and improve various skills.

 ## 🌍 Project Summary